riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 touch packages/customertracker-core/package.js
 {% endhighlight %}

-Now let's move some of our existing code into our newly created package.
+Now let's move some of our existing code into our new package.

 #####Terminal
 {% highlight Bash %}